 Multiphonics CV-2

-Modular synthesis software environment from Applied Acoustics Systems.
-A virtual modular built around control voltage thinking, with sound design and patch contributions for the flagship release.
+Modular synthesis software environment from Applied Acoustics Systems — a virtual modular built around control voltage thinking.
+Sound design and patch contributions across versions 1–3 of the flagship release.

-In 2025 he made his stage debut as Booker T. Washington in Ragtime with Actors' Repertory Theatre of Simi, joining a full cast and orchestra at the Simi Valley Cultural Arts Center for one of the musical's most historically charged roles.
-In live electronic performance he has appeared with custom Serge Modular systems at venues including Coaxial Arts Foundation in Los Angeles, with early work preserved in the dublab radio archive.
+In 2025 he made his stage debut as Booker T. Washington in Ragtime with Actors' Repertory Theatre of Simi at the Simi Valley Cultural Arts Center.
+Earlier creative work is preserved in the dublab radio archive (an all-vinyl mix recorded for Carlos Niño in 2002).

-Modular synthesis software environment from Applied Acoustics Systems.
-A virtual modular built around control voltage thinking, with sound design and patch contributions for the flagship release.
+Modular synthesis software environment from Applied Acoustics Systems — a virtual modular built around control voltage thinking.
+Sound design and patch contributions across versions 1–3 of the flagship release.

 Reviews, deep dives, and conversations with the people behind the instruments shaping electronic music today.

-Live patch-based improvisation on a custom two-panel Serge system with fellow synthesists at Coaxial Arts Foundation in Los Angeles.
+Live patch-based improvisation on a custom Serge system at Coaxial Arts Foundation in Los Angeles, alongside Prism Circuits.

 "Honored to be a part of an incredible cast in the legendary musical while playing Booker T. Washington in Ragtime."
 Cast bio · ARTS Ragtime program